Welfare Fraud: What You Need to Know

 You should report all income and assets to DSHS.
-The rules are complicated and change often.
+The rules are complicated and often change.
 If you believe DSHS is counting income or resources they should not, contact a supervisor or legal services office for help.

-What if I have not reported the income because another person, like my children's other parent, has made threats against me?
+What if I have not reported the income because another person, for example the parent of my children, has made threats against me?

 If you are afraid to report income or other information because of domestic violence, get legal help right away.
 Ask a lawyer or domestic violence program advocate to help you get a protection order to keep you and your children safe.
 Also talk to your lawyer or advocate what to do about your public assistance (including past assistance) and whether to seek child support.

-- If you are denied these benefits, you can ask for a fair hearing and ask your legal services office for advice.
+- If you are denied these benefits, you can request a fair hearing and ask your legal services office for advice.

 I am an immigrant.
 If I am convicted of fraud, can it affect my immigration status in the United States?

 Yes!
 If you have not yet become a citizen, you may be deported if you are convicted of certain crimes, including welfare fraud.
-This can happen even if your family is here and you have lived in the U.S. a long time.
+This can happen, even if your family is here and you have lived in the U.S. for a long time.

-Even if a crime will not make you deportable, it may keep you from meeting the good moral character requirement you need to become a citizen.
+Even if a crime will not make you deportable, it may prevent you from meeting the good moral character requirement necessary to become a citizen.
 If you are accused of any crime, make sure you get a lawyer.
 Make sure the lawyer speaks with an immigration lawyer about the effect of the crime on your immigration status.

-- Language and cultural barriers often lead to misunderstandings and cause accusations of fraud.
-Tell DSHS you need translated notices and a qualified interpreter if you do not speak English.
+- Note: Language and cultural barriers often lead to misunderstandings and cause accusations of fraud.
+Be sure to tell DSHS that you need translated notices and a qualified interpreter if you do not speak English.